Indian refiners tap spot crude market to feed increased capacity

 IOC issued its first ever tender seeking sour crude from the United States and Canada, trade sources said on Tuesday.

 Still, India's crude demand is expected to fall early in the fourth quarter as several refineries are scheduled to shut for maintenance.
-[REF/A]

-Reporting by Florence Tan in SINGAPORE and Nidhi Verma in NEW DELHI; Editing by Richard Pullin
+Reporting by Florence Tan in SINGAPORE and Nidhi Verma in NEW DELHI; Editing by Richard Pullin and Manolo Serapio Jr.